Counselling and Life Coaching at Dorothy Stringer School

 Dorothy Stringer Counselling Service

 We provide our students with access to a school based counselling service delivered in school by YMCA Dialogue, a BACP accredited service.
-There is a counsellor working in the school on a Tuesday and a Friday.
+There are counsellors working in the school Tuesday - Friday.
 Sometimes life can be really difficult and it can feel hard to cope.
 It's OK to ask for help.
 We work with young people about many issues including; self-harm, sexual identity, suicidal feelings, domestic abuse, emotional abuse, anger, attachment issues, general mental health issues, bullying, eating disorders, panic attacks, depression, anxiety, friendship issues, bereavement and stress.

 Click here to learn more about the service as a whole: